jeog/TOSDataBridge/README_JAVA.md

             // 10 data-points ago, with datetime stamp DateTimePair<Double> dDT = block.getDoubleWithDateTime("SPY", Topic.LAST, 9);

-            // array of 10 most recent data-points Double[] dd = block.getStreamSnapshotDoubles("SPY", Topic.LAST, 9, 0);
+            // array of 10 most recent data-points (index 0 to 9, inclusive)
+            Double[] dd = block.getStreamSnapshotDoubles("SPY", Topic.LAST, 9, 0);

             // array of all valid data-points, with date time smap DateTimePair<Double>[] ddDT =
                 block.getStreamSnapshotDoublesWithDateTime("SPY", Topic.LAST)

-            // print most recent price and datetime string to stdout System.out.println("SPY Last :: " + String.valueOf(ddDt[0].first)
-                               + " @ " + String.vlaueof(ddDt[0].second);

-            //
+            /*
-            // use 'FromMarker' methods (below) to guarantee contiguous data BETWEEN calls
+             *  use 'FromMarker' methods (below) to guarantee contiguous data BETWEEN calls
-            //   (see python and C/C++ docs for complete explanation)
+             *  (see python and C/C++ docs for complete explanation) */
-            //

-            // get 10 most recent values - THIS MOVES THE MARKER to 'beg' index (0 in this case) List<DateTimePair<Double>> dListOld =
+            // get 10 most recent values - THIS MOVES THE MARKER to 'beg' index (0 in this case) List<DateTimePair<Double>> oldLasts =
                 new ArrayList<>(Arrays.asList(
-                    block.getStreamSnapshotDoublesWithDateTime("SPY", Topic.LAST,9) ));
+                    block.getStreamSnapshotDoublesWithDateTime("SPY", Topic.LAST, 9) ));

             // add some time between the calls so data can come into stream
+            Thread.sleep(1000);
-            // as data comes into the stream the 'marker' is moving backwards Thread.sleep(1000);
+            // as data comes into the stream the 'marker' is moving backwards

-            // get all the data-points up to the marker - THIS ALSO MOVES THE MARKER (as above) List<DateTimePair<Double>> dlistNew =
+            // get all the data-points up to the marker - THIS ALSO MOVES THE MARKER (as above) List<DateTimePair<Double>> newLasts =
                 new ArrayList<>(Arrays.asList(
                     block.getStreamSnapshotDoublesFromMarkerWithDateTime("SPY", Topic.LAST) ));

-            // concatenating the two arrays will guarantee we got ALL the data dListNew.addAll(dListOld); // most recent first
+            // concatenating the two arrays will guarantee we got ALL the data newLasts.addAll(oldLasts); // most recent first
-            for(DateTimePair<Double> p : dListNew)
+            for(DateTimePair<Double> p : newLasts){
                 System.out.println(p);
+            }

+            /*
-            /* we can keep using the marker calls in this way; if the 'marker' hits the back of the stream(becomes 'dirty') the next 'Marker' call will throw DirtyMarkerException; use the 'IgnoreDirty' versions to avoid this behavior, allowing it to return as much valid data as possible */
+             *  we can keep using the marker calls in this way; if the 'marker' hits

-            break;
+             *  the back of the stream(becomes 'dirty') the next 'Marker' call will
+             *  throw DirtyMarkerException; use the 'IgnoreDirty' versions to avoid
+             *  this behavior, allowing it to return as much valid data as possible */ break;

         case TOSDataBridge.TOPIC_IS_STRING: